Skip to content

 1and1 Hosting Plans

-Since the new rebranding and teaming up with Ionos, 1&1 now offers an amazing six WordPress hosting plans as opposed to before when they had only three.
-Three of the six plans are more professional plans for the agencies with more professional features.
-These plans offer more features for those needing a more varied plan especially if they are working with a range of clients with different needs and wants.
+Since the new rebranding and teaming up with Ionos, 1&1 now offers an amazing six WordPress hosting plans, as opposed to only three before.
+Three of the six plans are more professional plans for agencies with more professional features.
+These plans offer more features for those needing a more varied plan, especially if they are working with a range of clients with different needs and wants.

 The other three plans are plans for a single site or a freelancer who doesn’t work on a large number of sites.
 Check out the details of all the plans below.
 The Essential, Business and Pro plans are smaller plans whereas the One, Advanced and Agency plans are the pro plans for the likes of agencies with better features.